Jake Knotts: "Raghead" comment

 On June 3, 2010, Knotts used the word "raghead" to describe President Barack Obama and Republican gubernatorial candidate (and fellow Lexington County resident) Nikki Haley while appearing on a live broadcast of Pub Politics.
 Several people present at the political talk show's broadcast confirmed Knotts said "We already got one raghead in the White House, we don’t need a raghead in the governor's mansion."
 Haley was raised as a Sikh and later converted to Christianity.
 Haley has stated she attends services of both faiths.

 Other South Carolina Republicans were quick to distance themselves from Knotts and called for an apology.
 Knotts later issued a statement, saying, "Since my intended humorous context was lost in translation, I apologize.
 I still believe Ms Haley is pretending to be someone she is not, much as Obama did, but I apologize to both for an unintended slur."
 Haley campaign manager Tim Pearson called Knotts "an embarrassment to our state and to the Republican Party."

 After Knotts' controversial remarks, former Lexington County Republican Party chairwoman Katrina Shealy announced a primary candidacy to challenge Jake Knotts in 2012.
 On June 10, the Lexington County Republican Party voted to censure Knotts and asked him to resign from office, by a vote of 26 to 7.
 Knotts reiterated that he would not resign, saying "I'm truly, deeply sorry I used those words and there was no intention for them to be interpreted to be prejudice."

 In a 2021 interview, Knotts said again that Haley "wasn't a real Christian" and had "converted for political purposes".

+Honors and recognitions

+In April 2020, a House resolution was passed honoring Knotts.

+A bridge crossing Lake Murray is named for Jake Knotts.